Q: How do I become an Eberl adjuster?

 A: The majority of our clients require the use of the Xactimate property estimating software.
 We feel the best way to learn the program is through a combination of classroom and field use.
 Eberl Claims Service offers Xactimate classes throughout the year at our training facility in Dallas.
 Classes are also offered through Xactware directly.
 You can find locations and schedules for their upcoming classes on their website, www.xactware.com.
 We recommend that you take the Level 1, 2 and 3 exams, as they will help us in determining if you have the necessary software training prior to deployment.

-For auto adjusters, we recommend that you train in the auto estimating software Mitchell and Audatex.
+For auto adjusters, we recommend that you train in the auto estimating software Audatex.
 We offer these training classes through our Learning Center and you are able to complete the courses at your convenience.

 Q: How long does it take to get the needed certifications?